oxesoft/keyboardscanner/README.md

 ## How velocity works
 Normally it is a ribbon rubber with two contacts for each key that touch the board in two diffent moments: since the key was pressed until it slopes the board completly.
 The code measure the difference, varying between 2 and 120 ms, depending on the keyboard.
-Is transformed in a MIDI value from 0 to 127.
+It is transformed in a MIDI value from 0 to 127.